ismailarilik/editor.py/README.md

 # Visual Python

-This is a visual Python editor which is being written with Python and Tkinter.
+This is a visual Python editor.
+It is being written with Python and Tkinter.
+It is developed with itself from the beginning.
 It aims to visualize software components as far as possible, which should provide more intuitive development experience.
 It is under heavy development so use it carefully.